 Science and Technology are rapidly changing the world today.
-We are a global society and therefore the students of Faith Academy are preparing to compete with their peers around the world.
+We are a global society and therefore the students of Harvest Academy are preparing to compete with their peers around the world.
 Our students will investigate and conduct experimental concepts weekly through demonstrations, research and presentations.
 Instructions will encompass the use of technology, interdisciplinary projects, and both independent and small group work.
 Students will compete in both District competitions and in the Kansas City area.
 Students will have opportunities to compete nationally.
 Weekly reparation is done to prepare students for these competitions.
 Critical thinking and applying creativity in their projects are highly stressed throughout this module.

 7) ATHLETICS AND FITNESS

-Faith Academy, home of the Lions, has brought numerous championship trophies and banners in basketball and track back to our state of the art Activity Center.
+Harvest Academy, home of the Lions, has brought numerous championship trophies and banners in basketball and track back to our state of the art Activity Center.
 The Athletic Program emphasizes the importance of a positive attitude necessary not only in athletics but also in academics.
 Students are encouraged to discover their athletic potential while they are challenged to strengthen their weak areas.
 Teamwork is a must for every participant.
 Fitness and personal training are offered twice a week to each division by a trained and licensed professional.
 Health and wellness are weekly parts of the curriculum as students are trained to eat healthy.